 Short Rib Ingredients

-The ingredients for this dish are pretty much staple ingredients: beef stock, garlic, yellow onion, carrots, celery, thyme, tomato paste, parsley, and white wine.
+The ingredients for this dish are pretty much staple ingredients: beef stock, garlic, yellow onion, carrots, celery, thyme, tomato paste, parsley, and red wine.
 I almost always have these ingredients on hand.
 One ingredient you’ve seen me talk about in my soup posts is the ‘better than bouillon paste’.
 I’ve been loving this ingredient to give my soups/sauces and extra punch of flavor or ‘umami’.
 For this recipe I used the organic beef flavor.

 Picking Short Ribs